Welcome to the Pack: How to Introduce Another Dog into Your Family

 Feeding Rituals and Treats

-Feeding time is an important part of any dog’s life, but there can be some issues when you try to feed two dogs near each other.
+Feeding time is an essential part of any dog’s life, but there can be some issues when you try to feed two dogs near each other.

 “There are certain dogs that can be very protective of their food when you’re feeding them near another dog,” Silverman says.
 “A lot of times they’ll try to eat faster, and you don’t want that.
 You want them to be nice and relaxed.”